-Uncertainty about the source address of senders is a problem that affects both DNS servers and others on the Internet.
-Today source IP addresses are easy to spoof, allowing botnets to mount denial-of-service (DoS) attacks on DNS servers directly [35, 69], and to leverage DNS servers as part of an attack on a third party through a DNS Amplification attack [73, 47].
+II-B2 Need for Sender Validation: Uncertainty about the source address of senders is a problem that affects both DNS servers and others on the Internet.
+Today source IP addresses are easy to spoof, allowing botnets to mount denial-of-service (DoS) attacks on DNS servers directly [42], [79], and to leverage DNS servers as part of an attack on a third party through a DNS Amplification attack [84], [55].

-Work-arounds to DNS' role in DoS attacks exist.
+Work-arounds to DNS's role in DoS attacks exist.
 Many anti-spoofing mechanisms have been proposed, and DNS servers are able to rate-limit replies.
 T-DNS would greatly reduce the vulnerability of DNS to DoS and as DoS leverage against others.
-Well established techniques protect DNS servers from TCP-based DoS attacks [23, 70], and TCP's connection establishment precludes source address spoofing, eliminating amplification attacks.
+Well established techniques protect DNS servers from TCP-based DoS attacks [30], [81], and TCP's connection establishment precludes source address spoofing, eliminating amplification attacks.

 We do not have data to quantify the number of DNS amplification attacks.
-However, measurements of source-IP spoofing shows that the number of networks that allow spoofing has been fairly steady for six years [7].
+However, measurements of source-IP spoofing shows that the number of networks that allow spoofing has been fairly steady for six years [9].
+Recent measurement of distributed reflective denial-of-service (DRDoS) shows the majority of the attacks involve DNS amplification [76].
 Recent reports of DoS show that DNS amplification is a serious problem, particularly in the largest attacks [3].
 T-DNS suggests a long-term path to reduce this risk.

-Even if TCP reduces DoS attacks, we must ensure it does not create new risks.
-Fortunately TCP security is well studied due to the web ecosystem.
+Even if TCP reduces DoS attacks, we must ensure it does not create new risks, as we show experimentally in § V. Fortunately TCP security is well studied due to the web ecosystem.
 We describe our approaches to DoS above, and most other known attacks have defenses.
-A more detailed list of TCP-specific attacks that do not apply is in Appendix I.
+A more detailed list of TCP-specific attacks that do not apply is in § H.